Learn More

 kind

 For a 1031 exchange to be valid, your properties must be like-kind.
 As it pertains to real estate, all real estate is like-kind to other real estate.
 Some examples would include: an apartment complex exchanged for a cell tower easement; an office building for farmland; or a rental home for water rights.
-Generally speaking, the only real estate that does not qualify under a 1031 exchange is a vacation home and personal primary residency.
+Generally speaking, the only real estate that does not qualify under a 1031 exchange is a vacation home with exclusive personal usage and a personal primary residency.

 ID